 If you build one up and decide it's not really your thing, you can even sell your niche site to Motion Invest for a big one-time payment!

 #3: Building an Authority Website

 An authority website is like a niche site but much, much bigger.
-In this case you’re looking to create a large website that is one of the leaders in whatever niche you’re targeting.
-This is a side hustle that takes a lot of work early on but can pay off in a serious way down the road.
+In this case you're looking to create a large website that is one of the leaders in whatever niche you're targeting.
+This is one of the niche side hustle ideas that takes a lot of work early on but can pay off in a serious way down the road.

 Early on monetizing an authority website will be similar to monetizing a niche site.
 However, as you continue to grow the traffic you get even more options.
 Developing your own ebook or online course is a great way to take advantage of that traffic.
 Build an email list.
 Write a book to position yourself as an expert.

-Blogging opens up a wide array of options for your side hustle.
+Blogging opens up a wide array of side hustle ideas.
 Blogging tends to be seen as more personal and personality based.
 Niche sites and authority sites are often topic based.
 When you start a blog for extra income keep in mind that you are making yourself, your name, or your website a brand.
 This could be building yourself into expert status for speaking gigs, or for offering direct services.